museomix/museomix.org/wp-content/plugins/better-wp-security/readme.txt

 * First alpha release including simple feature set.

 == Upgrade Notice ==

+= 5.3.6 =
+Version 5.3.6 contains minor bugfixes and a small security fix and is recommended for all users.

+= 5.3.5 =
+Version 5.3.5 contains minor bugfixes and enhancements and is recommended for all users.

+= 5.3.4 =
+Version 5.3.4 contains minor bugfixes and enhancements and is recommended for all users.

 = 4.6.8 =
 Version 4.6.8 contains minor bugfixes and enhancements and is recommended for all users.